Business Continuity with VMware Horizon

 - Install VMware Tools.

-- Install common Microsoft runtimes, features, and applications that you want in the master image.
+- Install common Microsoft runtimes, features, and applications that you want in the golden image.

 - Install Microsoft updates.